PaperMechanica/SemiPPL/README.md

 Reference
 ---------

-If you find the code useful, please cite our paper:
+If you would like to cite our paper:

     @inproceedings{shi21semp,
       author={Shi,Yi and Wang,Congyi and Chen,Yu and Wang,Bin},